It's easy to start your application.

 Students pursuing a master's degree in the Department of Electrical & Systems Engineering are subject to the following policies.
 For more details and a complete list of policies, view the Master's Student Handbook.

-Policies for PhD students are outlined by the College of Arts and Sciences and can be found in the Graduate School Policies and Procedures webpage.
+Policies for PhD students are outlined by the College of Arts and Sciences and can be found in the University PhD Policies & Requirements webpage.

 A part-time student is any masters student taking less than the full time course load of 9 credit hours.
 International masters students must maintain full-time status with the exception of their last semester prior to graduation.
 In order to maintain a student visa on less than a full course load, the student must complete a reduced course load form provided by the Office of International Student Services (OISS).
 Students must obtain the approval of their advisor, who confirms that the student will meet the graduation requirement with the specified course load.
 A copy of the form must be provided to the Graduate Program Coordinator, Green Hall, Room 1101.
 Students must return the completed form to OISS.